sh1ura/display-and-USB-host-with-ESP32/README.md

 Two sample programs are included.
 - merge : Simple key code shown on OLED
+- mouse : Simple mouse button / motion on OLED, <a href="https://youtu.be/ue8MWqKrvLU">YouTube</a>
 - calc : always accurate RPN calc, <a href="https://youtu.be/ymGBZuGeglc">YouTube</a>

 Used parts: